christear/APAIQ_release/README.md

 a test data, pre-trained model and annotation db_file could be found through the link below: https://drive.google.com/drive/folders/1D-I_LN1DXQno8BUXUEEIVu7QUMZuEkWQ?usp=sharing

-please using the prefix of the model files as the input of `--model`.
+Please use the prefix of the model files as the input of `--model`.
 For instance for the provided model in Google Drive, the option should be `--model snu398_model.ckpt`

 ### Options